josmare/lang-simp/README.md

 <img src="https://render.githubusercontent.com/render/math?math=f(t)= e^{-t} cos(2 \pi*t)">

 using 500 units in _x_ axis (this value is fixed).
-Just because it looks pretty and shows in a nice way how the algorithm works.
+I choose this function just because it looks pretty and shows in a nice way how the algorithm works.

 Also uses default values of: